Relevant Professional Qualifications Path to QAFP® Certification

 Once you have completed one year of qualifying work experience, you are ready to apply for QAFP certification.

-Note: Applicants for QAFP certification must hold a minimum two-year diploma from an accredited Canadian post-secondary institution, or an international equivalent.
+Note: Applicants for QAFP certification must hold a minimum two-year diploma from an accredited Canadian post-secondary institution, or an international equivalent or have five years of qualifying work experience.

 Learn more about work experience requirements